-- What explains whether or how an environmental law or regulation achieves its stated purpose or goals? - What is the role of history in explaining environmental conditions in a community, region, or nation? - How does art provide a deeper understanding of the human relationship to nature or the environment? - What caused the rapid growth in Southeast Asia tropical deforestation: Palm oil plantation development, investors supporting palm oil development, or lax government enforcement of prohibitions against forest clearing? - What is the origin of public opposition to the future development of nuclear power: Public dread of an explosion, the absence of a viable nuclear waste management plan, the lobbying arm of the petrochemical industry, or the cost? - Has a minority group in Community X been exposed to higher levels of health threatening chemicals when compared to wealthier communities?
-If yes, what have been the causes? - What factors explain the evolution of public opinion on environmental issues such as climate change, energy policy, or the regulation of air, water, or toxic pollution?
+- Have agricultural chemicals caused the global decline in bee populations? - Has a specific environmental law been effective in improving environmental quality? - Has dietary consumption of livestock products caused a significant release of greenhouse gases to the atmosphere?
+If yes, does livestock grazing significantly reduce this effect compared to use of animal feeds such as corn or soybeans? - Did chemical X cause neurological damage in humans?
+What other chemicals might have caused the damages, and what is their relative toxicity? - What caused the rapid growth in Southeast Asia tropical deforestation: Palm oil plantation development, investors supporting palm oil development, or lax government enforcement of prohibitions against forest clearing? - What is the origin of public opposition to the future development of nuclear power: Public dread of an explosion, the absence of a viable nuclear waste management plan, the lobbying arm of the petrochemical industry, or the cost? - Has a minority group in Community X been exposed to higher levels of health threatening chemicals when compared to wealthier communities?
+If yes, what have been the causes?